 Check out the following blog posts from this location: Family Session, Fall Family Sessions, Family Session, Maternity Session, Maternity Session in Creek, Winter Maternity Sessions

-***The pond at Mead Park – Mead Park contains lit and unlit baseball fields and tennis courts, picnic areas, baseball batting cages, a large pond, playground area, and ice skating in the winter.
-I shoot my Spring minis there and they have wonderful cherry blossom in early May.
+***The pond at Mead Park – Mead Park contains lit and unlit baseball fields and tennis courts, picnic areas, baseball batting cages, a large pond, a playground area, and ice skating in the winter.
+I shoot my Spring minis there and they have wonderful cherry blossoms in early May.
 The location will only work around that time, nothing else is in bloom, and not pretty during the rest of the year.

 Check out the following blog posts from this location: Maternity Session

-Lighthouse Point Park – Open 7am-sunset, Season from April 1 to November.
+Lighthouse Point Park – Open 7 am-sunset, Season from April 1 to November.
 Parking fees for the summer season, non-residents $20 a day.
 Lighthouse, Carousel (.50 cents fee to ride) and beach area.
 Photo fee for use of specific area resident $50, non-resident- $100